 Conservation focused, Texas ground wild-caught boar 85/15 lean/fat ratio provides 24 grams of protein per 4-ounces.
-Antibiotics and added growth hormones have nothing to do with these free-ranging wild hogs.
+Antibiotics have nothing to do with these free-ranging wild hogs.
+What’s more, they’re hormone-free.
 Needless to say, “ractopamine” is not a part of their diet.
 In fact, the heritage breed slow-growing pigs eat grasses, roots, bugs, and seeds they discover while rooting around at their leisure.
 Certified Humane, Non-GMO Project Verified, and Land to Market Verified.
 Feral swine is leaner in composition and more flavorful than farmed pork.

 Clearly, this may be the most flavorful solution to environmental degradation in the state of Texas!
 Surprisingly, invasive free-ranging animals cause over $2.5 billion dollars in annual damage, yet they yield a harvest of flavorful wild-caught feral boar meat.
 With numbers at around 5 million, these feral pigs represent the last species of truly wild land animals harvested to feed a growing human population.
 Makes sense, huh!
 Sourced from local landowners, farmers and ranchers, who trap the pigs.

 Happily, regenerative meat agriculture strikes again.
 This is wild meat worth ruminating about: ruminants!
 Through fertilization, soil aeration, and the stimulation of plants, large herds of grass-grazing elk were the original architects of North America’s most fertile lands.
 Grassland ecosystems were designed to be grazed responsibly and managed appropriately to produce food for real people.